aang81a/my-it-support-portfolio/PROJECTS/06-knowledge-base-articles/how-to-run-the-it-diagnostic-tool.md

 ## Step 3: What to expect

 A window will open.
 Once it says `Diagnostic complete.
 Report saved in the same folder: TechSupport_Report_YYYY-MM-DD-hh-mmm-ss.txt
-Press Enter to continue...`, you can press any key on your keyboard to close the window.
+Press Enter to continue...`, you can press **Enter** on your keyboard to close the window.

 ## Step 4: Send the Results